markperdue/havocbot/README.rst

 Python 2.6 Legacy Compatibility
 -------------------------------
- - XMPP, HipCHat are compatibile out of the box
+ - XMPP, HipCHat are compatible out of the box
  - Slack requires an extra pip module to be installed to support python 2.6.
-SlackClient v0.18.0 depends on 'requests' which requires ndg-httpsclient to support TLS SNI (See https://github.com/kennethreitz/requests/issues/749#issuecomment-19187417)
+SlackClient v0.18.0 depends on 'requests' which requires 'ndg-httpsclient' to enable TLS SNI (See https://github.com/kennethreitz/requests/issues/749#issuecomment-19187417)

  .. code:: bash